-Notwithstanding items A and B, assistant gambling managers employed by more than one organization according to this item shall not:
+- D. Notwithstanding items A and B, assistant gambling managers employed by more than one organization under item C shall not: - (1) supervise licensing and reporting requirements as required by statute and rule for the organization; - (2) hire, fire, or impose permanent discipline on gambling employees of the organization, except for temporary disciplinary action that may be necessary during a bingo occasion.
+If temporary disciplinary action is taken, the assistant gambling manager may make a recommendation to the gambling manager regarding permanent disciplinary action; - (3) determine the program content or prize level requirements for the organization; - (4) determine the product to be purchased and put into play; - (5) be a gambling employee or volunteer at any other site where the organization conducts lawful gambling; or

-- (1) supervise licensing and reporting requirements as required by statute and rule for the organization; - (2) hire, fire, or impose permanent discipline on gambling employees of the organization, except for temporary disciplinary action that may be necessary during a bingo occasion and recommendations to the gambling manager regarding permanent disciplinary action; - (3) determine the program content or prize level requirements for the organization; - (4) determine the product to be purchased and put into play; - (5) be a gambling employee or volunteer at any other site where the organization by which the assistant gambling manager is employed conducts lawful gambling; or - (6) be a gambling employee or volunteer for any other organization conducting lawful gambling. - D. No license is required for an assistant gambling manager. - Subp.
+- (6) be a gambling employee or volunteer for any other organization conducting lawful gambling. - E. No license is required for an assistant gambling manager. - Subp.
 13. Proof of identification.
 Proof of identification shall be required for all gambling manager examinations.
-Attendees at all board-provided seminars and continuing education classes shall be prepared to present proof of identification.
-Proof of identification may be established only by one of the following: - A. a valid driver's license or identification card issued by Minnesota, another state, or province of Canada, that includes the photograph and date of birth of the licensed person; - B. a valid passport; - C. a board-issued identification card; or - D. a valid military identification card issued by the United States Department of Defense.
+Attendees at all board-authorized training and continuing education classes shall be prepared to present proof of identification.
+Proof of identification may be established only by one of the following: - A. a valid driver's license or identification card issued by Minnesota, another state, or province of Canada, that includes the photograph and date of birth of the licensed person; - B. a valid passport; or - C. a valid military identification card issued by the United States Department of Defense.